-The princesses, who are 36 and 35 respectively, had long believed that their father’s 75-year lease agreement, secured in 2003, would ensure the 30-room property remained theirs.
+The princesses, who are 37 and 35 respectively, had long believed that their father’s 75-year lease agreement, secured in 2003, would ensure the 30-room property remained theirs.
 The lease, the cornerstone of the York family’s residential and financial stability, is now being unraveled as a part of King Charles’ overarching plan to simplify the monarchy.

 In 2003, Andrew negotiated a 75-year lease on Royal Lodge, worth about £30 million, or approximately $40 million.
 This lease could only be transferred to his widow, his two daughters, Princess Beatrice and Princess Eugenie, or a trust created solely for their benefit.

-Elliot Castle, a property expert with We Buy Any Home, stated that the chance of inheriting Royal Lodge is now “entirely” off the table.
-“This would only have been possible while the lease remained in place.
-Once that lease is surrendered or terminated, there is nothing to pass on.
-From a property standpoint, that closes the door entirely.
-Royal Lodge would revert fully to the Crown Estate, with no residual claim for Andrew or his daughters.”
+Elliot Castle, a property expert with We Buy Any Home, told The Mirror that the chance of inheriting Royal Lodge is now “entirely” off the table.
+“From a property standpoint, that closes the door entirely.
+Royal Lodge would revert fully to the Crown Estate, with no residual claim for Andrew or his daughters,” he said.

 Andrew paid a £1 million ($1.33 million) premium to the Crown Estate for the lease and carried out refurbishments at his own cost, estimated at £7.5 million ($9.97 million) at September 2002 prices.
-Over the years, he reportedly invested millions more in renovations, anticipating these sunk costs would eventually become a valuable legacy for his children.
+Over the years, he reportedly invested millions more in renovations, anticipating that these sunk costs would eventually become a valuable legacy for his children.

 Despite their father’s disgrace, both princesses will keep their royal titles.
 Princess Eugenie, her husband Jack Brooksbank, and their two children reside at Ivy Cottage on the Kensington Palace grounds and own a home in Portugal.
 Princess Beatrice, her husband Edoardo Mapelli Mozzi, and their two children have made a home in the Cotswolds.